kalthommusa/Gel-Electrophoresis-Image-Classification/README.md

 * `prepare_model.py`: Implements functions to initialize pretrained CNN architectures (ResNet18, VGG16, MobileNetV3) from PyTorch, modifying them for grayscale input and customized classification heads.

 * `train.py`: Implements the main training loop logic, handling command line parameter parsing, model selection, data loading, training, validation, metric tracking, model saving, and result logging.

-Together, these files define a complete and modular workflow to efficiently build, tune and evaluate various deep learning models on this image classification benchmark in a structured, comparable manner.

 * `results.csv`: This CSV file stores the results of different model training experiments, including model ID, architecture, training parameters, and evaluation metrics for each experiment.
 The file is updated with new results each time a model is trained and evaluated.